mindrones/dati_gov_it/doc/enpoints_status.md

 I'm doing a first round of endpoints testing to get acquainted with the CKAN API.

-I'm using correct parameters (if they're needed) where possible, but where I can't find suitable values (maybe because I can't find any example in data files I downloaded previously) I just test the endpoint without parameters, because if the endpoint exists we get a `400: Bad Request`, otherwise we get a `404: Not Found`.
+I'm using correct parameters (if they're needed) where possible, but where I can't find suitable values (maybe because I can't find any example in data files I downloaded previously) I just test the endpoint without parameters, because if the endpoint exists we get a `400: Bad Request`, otherwise we get a `404: Not Found`, see below.

 ## Response examples